 Add a webhook to your runbook

-Once you've imported the runbooks you'll need to add a webhook to the runbook so it can be triggered by an alert from a VM Scale Set.
+Once you've imported the runbooks, add a webhook to the runbook so it can be triggered by an alert from a virtual machine scale set.
 The details of creating a webhook for your Runbook are described in this article:

-Add an alert to your VM Scale Set
+Add an alert to your virtual machine scale set

-Below is a PowerShell script which shows how to add an alert to a VM Scale Set.
+Below is a PowerShell script that shows how to add an alert to a virtual machine scale set.
 Refer to the following article to get the name of the metric to fire the alert on: Azure Monitor autoscaling common metrics.

 $actionEmail = New-AzureRmAlertRuleEmail -CustomEmail email@example.com $actionWebhook = New-AzureRmAlertRuleWebhook -ServiceUri <uri-of-the-webhook> $threshold = <value-of-the-threshold> $rg = <resource-group-name> $id = <resource-id-to-add-the-alert-to> $location = <location-of-the-resource> $alertName = <name-of-the-resource> $metricName = <metric-to-fire-the-alert-on> $timeWindow = <time-window-in-hh:mm:ss-format> $condition = <condition-for-the-threshold> # Other valid values are LessThanOrEqual, GreaterThan, GreaterThanOrEqual $description = <description-for-the-alert> Add-AzureRmMetricAlertRule -Name $alertName ` -Location $location ` -ResourceGroup $rg ` -TargetResourceId $id ` -MetricName $metricName ` -Operator $condition ` -Threshold $threshold ` -WindowSize $timeWindow ` -TimeAggregationOperator Average ` -Actions $actionEmail, $actionWebhook ` -Description $description